One of the BEST meal prep breakfasts!

 Instructions

-In a large bowl combine eggs, milk, salt, pepper, garlic powder, and onion powder.
+• In a large bowl combine the eggs, milk, salt, pepper, garlic powder, and onion powder.
 Whisk until well combined.

-• Spray a 12-count regular-sized muffin cup tray with non-stick cooking spray.
+• Spray a non-stick or ceramic coated 12-count muffin cup tray with non-stick cooking spray.
 Make sure you completely coat the cavities so the eggs don’t stick!

 • Fill each muffin cup to ½ full with the egg mixture.